-- . our Annual Report on Form 10-K for the year ended December 31, 2001; - . our Proxy Statement dated March 27, 2002 prepared in connection with our Annual Meeting of Stockholders to be held on April 25, 2002; - the description of our common stock contained in our registration statement on Form 10/A-2, filed on October 6, 1999, and all amendments and reports updating such description; and - . the description of the rights to purchase shares of our series A junior participating cumulative preferred stock contained in our registration statement on Form 8-A, filed on October 21, 1999 and all amendments and reports updating that description.
+- . our Annual Report on Form 10-K for the year ended December 31, 2001; - our Proxy Statement dated March 27, 2002 prepared in connection with our Annual Meeting of Stockholders to be held on April 25, 2002; - our Quarterly Report on Form 10-Q for the quarter ended March 31, 2002; - . the description of our common stock contained in our registration statement on Form 10/A-2, filed on October 6, 1999, and all amendments and reports updating such description; and - the description of the rights to purchase shares of our series A junior participating cumulative preferred stock contained in our registration statement on Form 8-A, filed on October 21, 1999 and all amendments and reports updating that description.

 Upon oral or written request and at no cost to the requester, we will provide to any person, including a beneficial owner, to whom a prospectus is delivered, a copy of any or all of the information that has been incorporated by reference in this prospectus but not delivered with this prospectus.
 All requests should be made to: CIRCOR International, Inc., 35 Corporate Drive, Suite 290, Burlington, Massachusetts 01803, Attn: Corporate Secretary.
 Telephone requests may be directed to the Corporate Secretary at (781) 270-1200.
-You should rely only on the information incorporated by reference or provided in this prospectus.
-We have not authorized anyone to provide you with different information.
-You should not assume that the information in this prospectus or the documents incorporated by reference is accurate as of any date other than the date on the front of this prospectus or those documents.
+We have not authorized anyone to provide you with different information other than that incorporated by reference or provided in this prospectus.